Debunking Minimalism: What it is (not) and how it came about

 What is minimalism (by our definition)?

-That means, firstly, and most importantly, minimalism is about knowing what is truly important to us.
-It’s about understanding our inner compass – our personal values.
+• That means, firstly (and most importantly), that minimalism is about knowing what is truly important to us.
+It’s about understanding our inner compass—our values.

-And secondly, it’s about making conscious decisions based on our values – by inviting into our lives what gives us value and eliminating what doesn’t.
-Or put differently: By freeing ourselves from distractions (excess/debt), we can (re)direct our energies towards what truly matters to us.
+• Secondly, it’s about making conscious decisions based on our values – by inviting what gives us value into our lives and eliminating what doesn’t.
+Or put differently: By freeing ourselves from distractions (excess/debt/stress), we can (re)direct our energies towards what truly matters to us.

 Minimalism is about living without external pressures (from peers, society, clever advertising).
-It’s about living in a way that feels full and authentic, being more grounded and less stressed.
+It’s about living in a way that feels full, authentic, grounded, and less stressed.

 Minimalism is about quality, not quantity.

-Minimalist living is different for everyone, as we are all individuals with different values.
+Minimalist living is different for everyone, as we all have different values.

 Ultimately, it’s a mindset, a lifestyle choice, and a life philosophy.
-As such, it’s an ongoing process.
+As such, it’s an ongoing process (or, as we call it, a journey).

 Minimalism is a tool to create the life you want. – Hannah Faed